 What is the festival all about?

-The Snow Festival Japan started in 1950 when a small group of students created six snow sculptures in Odori Park and has now grown to 3 locations around the city of Sapporo.
+The Snow Festival Japan started in 1950 when a small group of students created six snow sculptures in Odori Park.
+Today it is celebrated in 3 locations around the city of Sapporo.

-This family friendly festival is great for adults and children alike by combining artistic beauty through the snow sculptures, cultural immersion and winter fun.
+This kid-friendly festival is great for adults and children alike.
+It combines artistic beauty through the snow sculptures, cultural immersion and winter fun.

 Why is it good for kids?